smthy1/user-management/README.md

 - Base URL: http://localhost:3000

 - To test correctly, API routes require body params:
-   Users routes:
+   - Users routes:

       - POST /register – { "username": "...", "email":"...", "password": "..." }

       - POST /login – { "username":"...", "password":"..."}

-      - PATCH /update-username – { "currentUsername":"...", "newUsername":"...", "password":"..." }
+      - PATCH /username – { "currentUsername":"...", "newUsername":"...", "password":"..." }

-      - PATCH /update-password – { "currentPassword":"...", "newPassword":"...", "email":"..." }
+      - PATCH /password – { "currentPassword":"...", "newPassword":"...", "email":"..." }

-      - DELETE /delete-user – { "email":"...", "password":"..." }
+      - DELETE /user – { "email":"...", "password":"..." }

-      - To test the routes PATCH and DELETE, you need to login, copy the token and select Authorization → Bearer Token and paste the token.
+   - To test PATCH and DELETE routes, you need to login, copy the token and select Authorization → Bearer Token and paste the token.
 Then you can test the route.

-   Tasks routes:
+   - Tasks routes:
       - POST /tasks/task  —  { "description": "..." }

       - GET /tasks/tasks  —  Just the token

       - PATCH /tasks/task  — { "description": "..." }

       - DELETE /tasks/task  — { "description": "..." }

    - To test these routes, you need to login, copy the token and select Authorization → Bearer Token and paste the token.
 Then you can test the route.

 ## 🧠 What I learned